eclipse-sumo/sumo/docs/web/docs/TraCI/Vehicle_Value_Retrieval.md

   whether a device with DEVICENAME is equipped)

 !!! caution
     If the vehicles does not carry the respective device an error is returned when retrieving parameters with the **device**. prefix.
-This happens when requestion *device.person.IDList* for a vehicle that has not carried any persons up to that point.
+This happens when requesting *device.person.IDList* for a vehicle that has not carried any persons up to that point.
 Either check for existence or handle the error (i.e. by catching TraCIException in the python client).

 ### Supported LaneChangeModel Parameters